kakekomu/typeorm-mtdb/README.md

 There are as many tenants as there are records in the table.
 Also, each tenant has a schema with the same structure.

-The main purpose of this library is to efficiently manage migration and synchronization in multi-tenant structure.

 # Contents
 - [Prerequisite](#prerequisite)